-RON DESTRO is a Kennedy Center award-winning playwright and director, actor and teacher, who has staged over 100 plays and more than 40 Shakespeare productions in New York, London, Stratford-upon-Avon, Italy and France.
+RON DESTRO is a Kennedy Center award-winning playwright, was named a Top Ten director by Time Out Magazine (London), and is an actor and teacher who has staged over 100 plays and more than 40 Shakespeare productions in New York, London, Stratford-upon-Avon, Italy and France.
 He is the founding director of the New York-based Oxford Shakespeare Company, which offers professional masterclasses and trains actors to present Shakespeare plays in London and Stratford-upon-Avon, as well as in their original settings, such as at Elsinore, Birnam Wood, Bosworth Field, Flint Castle, Venice, and Azincourt.
-In addition to teaching at several universities, he created an acting program for the Joffrey Ballet School in New York City.
+In addition to teaching at several universities, he created an acting program for the Joffrey Ballet School in New York City and currently teaches at the University of North Florida.

 He has studied with Cicely Berry, Kristin Linklater, Lucille Ball, John Houseman and for 12 years privately with Royal Shakespeare Company founder John Barton.